Labelling transparency

 Traffic light labelling

+• Lidl first adopted front of pack traffic light labelling in 2013.
+We are committed to continue including this on pack, where possible.
 This form of labelling is a voluntary approach, led by the government, to increasing visibility of nutrition information.
 It uses a simple colour-coding system which can be used by customers to make food choices based on easily accessible, understandable and comparable nutrition information.

-We strive to improve our traffic light labelling by reformulating our own brand products, with the aim to shift ‘reds’ to ‘ambers’ and ‘greens’.
+• We strive to improve our traffic light labelling by reformulating our own brand products, with the aim to shift ‘reds’ to ‘ambers’ and ‘greens’.
+Full details can be found in our Healthy and Sustainable Diets policy.

-We understand that identifying products with key nutritional benefits can be a challenge.
-That is why we are committed to responsibly labelling nutrition and health claims on packaging.
+• We understand that identifying products with key nutritional benefits can be a challenge.
+That's why we are committed to labelling nutrition and health claims on packaging in a responsible, transparent way.
 We will continue to review the products which have these claims on pack, with a view to minimise confusion for our customers.
+We're also committed to continuing to explore responsible labelling related to animal welfare and eco score to further help our customers to make informed food choices.